cocuzzo/cs244_pa3/README.md

 		sudo ./run_single.sh

-7. To reproduce the number of operations and obtain an approximate time plot run:
+7. To reproduce a plot with the number of operations run:

 		sudo ./run_all.sh

 This should take 20 minutes to run with the default settings.
 For a faster run, run with 1 or 2 flavors (Line 48).

-To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).
-For Mininet timing and ops per second plots, disable experiment mode by setting Line 26 of `updates/run_all.sh`  EXPERIMENT=0.
+8. To reprodude the timing plots (Figures 2 and 3 in the blog, update the disable experiment mode by setting Line 26 of `updates/run_all.sh` to EXPERIMENT=0.
 Then, run:

 		sudo ./run_all.sh

-This step will take around 45 minutes to run.
+This step will take around 60 minutes to run.

-9. Examine the generated HTML tables and PNG images for the results.
+Examine the generated HTML tables and PNG images for the results.
 They are located in the generated `latency-<timestamp>-<experiment>` subdirectories.

 Note: To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).